jessicastow/currency_converter/README.md

 I used the https://fixer.io/ API for currency conversion, it has access to information about 170 currencies and their exchange rates.

 ### Run
-Click on this [link](https://trinket.io/python3/9aeeb653f0?outputOnly=true&runOption=run) to try out this program
+Click on this [link](https://trinket.io/python3/9aeeb653f0?outputOnly=true&runOption=run) to try out the program.

 ### My solution, explained